Pawn your luxury watch with Qollateral for the...

 Historical Context Behind the Value of Gold

-Gold is inherently valuable and commands a premium over other metals, such as silver and copper, because of its unique luster, demand for jewelry, and, most importantly, its historical significance as a common form of currency, dating as far back as 500 and 600 BCE.
+Gold is inherently valuable, commanding a premium over silver and copper due to its unique luster, demand in jewelry, and historical role as currency since 500-600 BCE.
 Gold is hard to find, yet easy to manipulate into manageable forms of currency, such as coins or bricks.
-As a result, it was an established medium of exchange for most of the world and even persisted as a backing for currency under the gold standard until just last century.
-The gold standard was discontinued decades ago, but the precious metal remains a reliable store of value worldwide and a hedge against inflation.
-Gold is also common in various industrial applications, adding to its immense value.
+It became a global medium of exchange and backed currencies under the gold standard until the 20th century.
+Although the gold standard ended, gold remains a trusted store of value and hedge against inflation.

 Why Is Gold Expensive?
 How Is Gold Valued?